Joe Davis (footballer, born 1993): Port Vale

 Davis started the opening match of the 2012–13 season, a 3–1 home defeat to Burnley in the League Cup, but was substituted at half-time following a mistimed back-pass that allowed Charlie Austin to score for Burnley.
 His replacement, Clayton McDonald, then formed an impressive partnership with John McCombe to leave Davis on the sidelines.
-Facing Northampton Town away on 27 October, Gareth Owen filled the gap left after McDonald picked up a one-match suspension, but was replaced by Davis at half-time after picking up an injury; McCombe was also sent-off in the match, leaving Davis to cope adequately at centre back alongside fellow teenager Kingsley James.
-Vale secured promotion at the end of the season with a third-place finish, though Davis featured on only ten occasions.
+Facing Northampton Town away on 27 October, Gareth Owen filled the gap left after McDonald picked up a one-match suspension but was replaced by Davis at half-time after picking up an injury; McCombe was also sent off in the match, leaving Davis to cope adequately at centre-back alongside fellow teenager Kingsley James.
+Vale secured promotion at the end of the season with a third-place finish.
+However, Davis featured on only ten occasions.

 Having failed to make an appearance for Port Vale at the start of the 2013–14 season, he was loaned out to Conference Premier club Luton Town in November 2013.
 He played nine times for Luton, with the club winning seven and drawing two matches with Davis in the team.
 Luton manager John Still requested an extension to the loan but Micky Adams recalled Davis to provide cover for the injured Richard Duffy.
 On 11 January an injury crisis meant that he started in an inexperienced centre-back partnership with 19-year-old Jack Grimmer as Vale lost 2–0 away to league leaders Brentford.
 He was publicly praised by Adams for his performance in the match, and Davis told the Sentinel that "I'm hoping to cement my place and get myself going again."
-He earned a place on the Football League team of the week for his performance as "a commanding figure" in a 0–0 draw at Shrewsbury Town on 15 February.
+He earned a place on the Football League Team of the Week for his performance as "a commanding figure" in a 0–0 draw at Shrewsbury Town on 15 February.